kPatch/awesome-algorithms/README.md

 **NOTE:**
 1. Gives average performance of each operation in the worst case
 2. This method is less precise than other methods, as all operations are assigned *the same cost*
+3. Aggregate method is the weakest method, but most intuitive